Ensuring we make time to read as adults

 Whilst reading, you have to concentrate on the words on the page.
 The distraction of being drawn into a literary world has been shown to ease the tensions in your muscles and in your mind.

 Dr Lewis, Cognitive Neuropsychologist said: "Losing yourself in a book is the ultimate relaxation.
 It really doesn't matter what book you read, by losing yourself in a thoroughly engrossing book you can escape from the worries and stresses of the everyday world and spend a while exploring the domain of the author's imagination."

 Probably still best to avoid reading Stephen King before bed!

 Reading can help you sleep

-Getting a good night's sleep is extremely important to ensure you are ready for a new day.
-But sometimes there are a number of factors or worries which make falling asleep difficult.
+Getting a good night's sleep is extremely important to ensure you are ready for a new day but many people will struggle with concerns or worries which make falling asleep difficult.
 Reading for ten minutes or so can help you switch off from your daily stresses and relax enough to sleep well.

 Reading can make you more empathetic

 In reading fiction, our understanding of texts and people comes from inferring their emotions and reactions to events.
 We sympathise with these emotions and to some extent share them, becoming empathetic to their plight.

 Now that winter is here, be sure to pick up a book and dedicate some of your spare time at the weekends to reading, you'll certainly feel mentally, emotionally and physically better for doing so.

 And if you haven't any recommendations to hand, you'll find over 360 titles to choose from, for children and adults alike, on Kumon's Recommended Reading List.